khulnasoft-lab/design.khulnasoft.com/contents/contribute/lifecycle.md

 ## Completing a component

-Once a component has gone through the **create**, **build**, and **style** stages, it can then be marked as *Complete* on our [status page](https://design.gitlab.com/components/status).
+Once a component has gone through the **create**, **build**, and **style** stages, it can then be marked as _Complete_ on our [status page](https://design.gitlab.com/components/status).

-A completed component should not have the warning alert on the Vue tab.
+A completed component should not have the warning alert on the **Implementation** tab.

-An MR should be created to add any necessary demos to the Design tab.
+An MR should be created to add any necessary demos to the **Usage** tab.
 To prevent confusion, we should omit demos until styles are correct.

 Once a component is complete, add it to the [Engineering Week in Review](https://docs.google.com/document/d/1Oglq0-rLbPFRNbqCDfHT0-Y3NkVEiHj6UukfYijHyUs/edit). in order to keep the department informed.